 At present, Efficy has an annual turnover of around €20m, 175 employees and a presence in 33 countries.

-In order to be present in Spain and to enter the SME market, which is new to them, on 22 October bought the Spanish Start Up, for an amount of 2'1M€.
+In order to be present in Spain and to enter the SME market, which is new to them, on 22 October bought the company the Spanish Start Up, for an amount of 2'1M€.

 The payment for the acquisition has been divided into several instalments: